5 Alarming Signs Of Crohn's Disease And Treatment Options

 Crohn's disease, a type of inflammatory bowel disease (IBD), can be challenging to diagnose due to its varied symptoms and severity.
 Recognizing the signs early can lead to timely medical intervention and better management of the condition.
-For those managing Crohn's disease, advanced treatments like Entyvio (vedolizumab) offer relief by targeting the gut’s immune system to reduce inflammation an

 One of the most common and persistent symptoms of Crohn's disease is chronic diarrhea.
 Unlike occasional digestive upset, this diarrhea is recurrent and often severe, leading to significant discomfort and potential dehydration.
 If you experience diarrhea that lasts for several weeks without any apparent cause, it's crucial to consult a healthcare professional.